- Anthem BlueCross and BlueShield

-The college currently offers three options for health insurance coverage.
+The college currently offers two options for health insurance coverage.
 All options are provided by Anthem BlueCross and BlueShield of Virginia.
 Each option offers a slightly different range of benefits with a corresponding range of monthly employee cost share premiums.
 Employee premiums are paid by payroll deduction on a pre-tax basis.
 A dental plan, a Prescription Drug Plan, a vision plan, and an Employee Assistance Program are offered with each of the three options.
 All full-time administrative and faculty personnel may enroll at the start of the month following commencement of employment.
-Full-time support staff and hourly personnel are eligible to receive this coverage at the start of the month following completion of six months of full-time employment.
-Open enrollment for health insurance is held annually, usually in September for an October 1st effective date.
+Full-time support staff and hourly personnel are eligible to receive this coverage at the start of the month following commencement of six months of full-time employment.
+Open enrollment for this program is held annually, usually during the first two weeks of November for a January 1st effective date.

 The college offers a self-funded short term disability plan to all full-time college employees with no monthly premium requirement.
 The length of time an eligible employee may receive STD income is based upon total years of full-time employment with the college as follows: 0 - 1 year: not eligible; 1 - 2 years: 30 calendar days; 2 - 3 years: 60 calendar days; 3 or more years: 90 calendar days.
 After 90 days, the college's long term disability policy may then be in effect (based on the provisions of the policy.)
 In the case of faculty, short term disability leave may be extended, at the discretion of the College, for a period not to exceed one semester.
 For the duration of the short term disability, an employee will continue to receive full pay and benefits.
 The college reserves the right to evaluate all requests for short term disability pay on an individual basis.
 Medical documentation is required to support each request.

 The flexible benefits program enables participating employees to take advantage of a unique IRS-approved program which allows reimbursement on a tax-free basis for eligible health care and/or dependent care expenses.
 All full-time employees are eligible to participate at the start of the month following commencement of employment.
-Open enrollment for this program is held annually, usually during the first two weeks of September for an October 1st effective date.
+Open enrollment for this program is held annually, usually during the first two weeks of November for a January 1st effective date.

 The college's retirement program is administered through TIAA-CREF.
 The college's monthly contribution is 8.5% as of 7/01/00 and the employee's monthly contribution is a minimum of five percent (5%) of the employee's gross monthly salary.
 The employee share is paid through payroll deduction on a pre-tax basis.
-Except for those employees on a one year terminal contract, eligibility commences on the first of the month following employment for all full-time administrative and faculty personnel.
-For support staff and hourly personnel, eligibility commences on the first of the month after six months of full-time employment.
+Eligibility commences on the first of the month following employment for all exempt personnel.
+For non-exempt personnel, eligibility commences on the first of the month upon completion of 1.000 hours and twelve month of employment employment.
 Participation in this program is a condition of employment and is mandatory for all eligible personnel beginning at age 30.
 Participation is optional prior to that age.
 Additional information regarding the retirement program, and various options within the program, is available from the Director of Human Resources.

 Virginia Wesleyan College has a Paid Annual Leave (PAL) system where all events which require the employee to have time off from the job (excluding recognized Virginia Wesleyan holidays and jury duty) are charged to one=s leave bank.
 All regularly scheduled full-time and part time-twelve month exempt and non-exempt employees are eligible for PAL accrual.
 Faculty members do not accrue PAL.